sms-api/sms-api.github.io/REST SMS API.md

 - **messages** is an array of all SMS messages that were sent in the last request.
 In our case, it contains only one message
 - **to** is a phone number which you have sent the SMS message to
 - Each message successfully submitted to the platform is uniquely identified with the **messageId**.
-Furthermore, the Message ID can be used for checking [Delivery status](doc:sms-delivery-reports) or [Sent messages logs](doc:message-logs)
+Furthermore, the Message ID can be used for checking Delivery status or Sent messages logs
 - **smsCount** is the number of parts the message was split into
 - **status** is the object that further describes the state of sent message.
-For a full list of available statuses, visit this [link](doc:response-codes)

 ## Getting delivery reports
 *Check if your messages were successfully delivered.*